imagineLife/big-site/content/node/event-loop-intro.md

 Some logic may need to be in the node server or be best-fit for the node server.
 This should not be the norm, though.
 Finding oursellves in a place where we think node is slow might reveal our misuse of its strongest assets.
 For parts of an api that are consistently long running

-## See It In Action
+# See It In Action
-Check out [how etImmediate and setTimeout](node/event-loop/in-action) might affect logic in node.
+- [How setImmediate and setTimeout](node/event-loop/in-action) might affect logic in node
+- [An IO call to fs](node/event-loop/in-action#including-an-io-call) might affect the event loop